The formation of the EAFP

 Last, and certainly not least, has been the important contribution of Sustaining Members to the growth and strength of the EAFP.
-These are commercial organizations who, for one reason or another (often with “encouragement” from the local Branch official), have recognized the value of what the EAFP is striving to achieve and who wish to help it succeed.
-There are currently 14 Sustaining Members and these are identified on the back outside cover of the Bulletin.
+These are commercial organizations that, for one reason or another (often with “encouragement” from the local Branch official), have recognized the value of what the EAFP is striving to achieve and who wish to help it succeed.
+There are currently 22 Sustaining Members and these are identified on the back outside cover of the Bulletin.
 Their generous support is gratefully acknowledged.

 In summary, it can be seen that the EAFP has developed from its small and uncertain beginning of 45 years ago into a significant international association going from strength to strength.